MicroFocus/alm-octane-js-rest-sdk/README.md

    - `at(id)` - Defines which entity will be targeted for the next request.
 The input for this method is the id of the targeted entity.
    - `fields(fields)` - The fields parameter represents an array with names of fields relevant for the entity which will be affected by the request.
 When the request will be fired, the entities affected will contain the listed fields.
 Please inspect the field metadata before passing field names to this method.
    - `orderBy(fields)` - The fields parameter represent an array with names of fields which is relevant for the order in which the entities will be processed.
 Adding a '-' at the beginning of any field name will fetch the entities in a descending order (ex: [id, '-name']).
 Please inspect the field metadata before passing field names to this method.
-   - `query(query)` - Defines an Octane-specific filter.
+   - `query(query)` - Defines an SDP-specific filter.
 When the request will be executed, only the entities filtered by the query will be gathered.
    - `limit(limit)` - When a query returns a large set of data, the results are returned in a series of pages.
 There is a default limit set for the entities fetched in a page.
 However, the user can set a custom limit by providing an integer greater that 0.
    - `offset(offset)` - When a query returns a large set of data, the results are returned in a series of pages.
 There is a default limit set for the entities fetched in a page.
 Based on that limit, multiple pages are formed.
 To select the desired range of entities, the offset must be provided as a number which sets the index of the entity which will be fetched first.
 If the offset is not provided, 0 is used instead.

 - ```update(entityName, body)``` <a name="update"></a>

     *Parameters* :
-    - **entityName** - Contains the name of the affected Octane entity.
+    - **entityName** - Contains the name of the affected SDP entity.
 The recommended way to use the entity names is to use the [Octane.entityTypes](#octane-entity-types) entries.
     - **body** - A JSON containing *field name* and *field value* pairs which will be used to update the entity.
-Field names can be obtained by querying the field metadata of Octane.
-More information about the Octane field metadata can be found [here](https://admhelp.microfocus.com/octane/en/15.0.20/Online/Content/API/MetadataFields.htm).
+Field names can be obtained by querying the field metadata of SDP.
+More information about the SDP field metadata can be found [here](https://admhelp.microfocus.com/octane/en/15.0.20/Online/Content/API/MetadataFields.htm).
 Examples on how to retrieve metadata using the SDK can be found [here](#get-metadata).

     *Behavior*: